Bira/octopus-carnival/_drafts/wir-mm-4e-lamia.md

 The book says lamias often enslave weaker creatures to serve as bodyguards.
-Though their stat blocks don't have powers that allow them to dominate others in combat, it's quite possible they know custom rituals that allow for long-term mind control.
+Though their stat blocks don't have powers that allow them to dominate others in combat, it's quite possible they know custom rituals that allow for long-term mind control, or just use good old-fashioned mundane intimidation and cruelty.

 The sample encounter is level 12: a lamia, 2 mezzodemons, and 4 cyclops guards.
 As this shows, they might also just know enough magic to summon some